silvionetto/kafka/README.md

 # Usage

-To validate follow the steps above:
+To validate follow the steps below:

 **Start Kafka service**